GautamArya/ngrx-demo/README.md

-# NgrxDemo2
+# APM-Demo0

+Starter files with no NgRx added.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.2.

 ## Development server